Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Related Work

-In \cite{peterleerconditional}, Bysted et al. propose a similar framework to our proposed conditional model, in which weights for a deep learning based model of the cochlea up to the level of inner hair cells are generated from an audiogram by a weight generating network.
-This differs from our work in two important ways.
-Firstly, the Bysted et al. model includes only the most peripheral stages of the auditory system, whereas ours reflects the processing that takes place in the cochlea, brainstem and midbrain.
-Also, our method learns the underlying structure of the space of hearing loss directly from the distribution of hearing impaired brains in the training dataset, rather than relying on audiometric thresholds to inform the parameter space.
-This is advantageous since audiometric thresholds have been shown to be inadequate descriptors of hearing loss, as illustrated most clearly by the prevalence of `hidden hearing loss', a condition in which a patient exhibits impaired perception of complex sounds despite normal audiometric test results \cite{plack2014perceptual}.
-Any perceptual difficulties which are not reflected in audiometric measurements should nonetheless result in distorted or reduced neural activity in the IC.
+\citeauthor{peterleerconditional} propose a conditional framework in which weights for a DNN-based model of the cochlea are generated from an audiogram (a standard audiometric measure of hearing loss) by a weight generating network \cite{peterleerconditional}.
+This approach differs from our work in two important ways.
+First, this model includes only the most peripheral stages of the auditory system and functional effects of hearing loss on these stages, whereas ours reflects the full complexity of normal and impaired processing that takes place in the cochlea, brainstem and midbrain.
+Additionally, our method learns the underlying structure of the space of hearing loss directly from the distribution of hearing impaired brains in the training dataset, rather than relying on audiometric thresholds.
+This is advantageous since audiometric thresholds have been shown to be inadequate descriptors of hearing loss, as clearly illustrated by the prevalence of `hidden hearing loss', a condition in which a patient exhibits impaired perception of complex sounds despite normal audiometric test results \cite{plack2014perceptual}.
+Any perceptual difficulties which are not reflected in audiometric measurements should nonetheless result in distorted neural activity in the IC \cite{parida2022underlying}.

-\section{Variational-conditional model}
+\section{Variational-Conditional Model}

+We propose an extension of ICNet to account for hearing loss by assuming that the effects of hearing loss on the neural code can be parametrised by some small set of parameters $\psi$, so that the model should approximate a function $f(s | \theta, \psi)$ where $\theta$ is generic while $\psi$ encodes the individual effects of hearing loss on the latent features of the sound.
+Our objective is to compress the effects of hearing loss into a latent space $\psi$ with as few dimensions as possible while maintaining comparable prediction accuracy to ICNet.

 {{./figures/psi_arch}}